The Noisy Quantitative Group Testing Problem: Introduction

 \subsection{Noiseless Model}

-In the \emph{noiseless} QGT model, each test returns the exact number of defective items included in the pool.
-This setting serves as a clean baseline and highlights the fundamental advantages of quantitative measurements in the absence of uncertainty.
-The noiseless model is well studied in the literature.
-In the dense regime, where the fraction of defectives is constant, sharp information-theoretic thresholds were characterized by Alaoui \emph{et al.}~\cite{alaoui2014} and Scarlett and Cevher~\cite{scarlett2017phase}.
-These results were later extended to sparse and sublinear regimes by Gebhard \emph{et al.}~\cite{gebhard_quantitative_2019}, who derived sharp thresholds for high-probability recovery.
-Feige and Lellouche~\cite{feige_quantitative_2020} showed that many polynomial-time algorithms require significantly more tests than information-theoretic limits and demonstrated improved recovery via reductions to structured subset selection problems.
-On the algorithmic side, a variety of non-adaptive decoding strategies have been proposed.
-Gebhard \emph{et al.}~\cite{gebhard_quantitative_2019} introduced a greedy reconstruction algorithm, while coding-theoretic constructions based on sparse graph codes were developed by Karimi \emph{et al.}~\cite{karimi2019}.
-More recently, Hahn-Klimroth \emph{et al.}~\cite{hahn-klimroth_near_2022} proposed a polynomial-time algorithm achieving near optimal number of tests.
+In the \emph{noiseless} QGT model, each test returns the exact number of defective items in the pool.
+This setting serves as a clean baseline in the absence of uncertainty.
+The noiseless model has been studied extensively in the literature\cite{alaoui2014}\cite{hahn-klimroth_efficient_2023}\cite{karimi_sparse_2019}.
+In the linear regime, where the fraction of defectives is constant, information-theoretic thresholds were characterized by Alaoui \emph{et al.}~\cite{alaoui2014} and Scarlett and Cevher~\cite{scarlett2017phase}.

-Overall, in the absence of noise, it is widely accepted that $\Theta(k\log(n/k)/\log k)$ non-adaptive tests are both necessary and sufficient for exact recovery.~\cite{djackov1975}.
+In the remainder of this paper, we focus on the \emph{sub-linear regime}, where the number of defectives $k=n^\theta$ for some fixed $\theta\in(0,1)$.
+In the noiseless setting, it is widely accepted that $\Theta(k\log(n/k)/\log k)$ non-adaptive tests are both necessary and sufficient for exact recovery~\cite{djackov1975}~\cite{hahn-klimroth_near_2022}.
+Moreover, under the scaling $k=n^\theta$, we have $\frac{\log(n/k)}{\log k}=\frac{1-\theta}{\theta}$, which is a constant depending only on $\theta$.
+Thus, in the sub-linear regime, the optimal sample complexity remains linear in $k$ up to a constant factor determined by the sparsity exponent.
+This is qualitatively different from the linear regime, where $k=\alpha n$ for some constant $\alpha\in(0,1)$ and the relevant sample complexity scales with $n$.

+On the algorithmic side, a variety of non-adaptive decoding methods have been proposed for noiseless QGT.
+Gebhard \emph{et al.}~\cite{gebhard2019quantitative} introduced a greedy reconstruction algorithm, while coding-theoretic constructions based on sparse graph codes were developed by Karimi \emph{et al.}~\cite{karimi2019}.
+Feige and Lellouche~\cite{feige_quantitative_2020} further showed that many polynomial-time algorithms require significantly more tests than the information-theoretic optimum, and demonstrated improved recovery guarantees via reductions to structured subset selection problems.
+More recently, Hahn-Klimroth \emph{et al.}~\cite{hahn-klimroth_near_2022} proposed a polynomial-time algorithm achieving a near-optimal number of tests in the sub-linear regime.